fdu/lip/README.md

 $ fbset -xres 536 -yres 960
 ```

-To execute it whenever lightdm starts, add it to */lib/systemd/system/lightdm.service*:
+To execute it whenever LightDM starts, add it to */lib/systemd/system/lightdm.service*:

 ```
 ...